Offer To Connect (Solar Panel Update)

 1 – The Site Assessment

-which was basically a guy coming with a drone to check out our roof and check the support.
+Which was basically a guy coming with a drone to check out our roof and check the support.
 Our roof trusses are made from 2 x 12’s which is really rare and can definitely support the added weight.
-The shingles are good but we might replace before anyways since they are brown and we just redid the siding and it doesn’t match. haha Its probably better to replace now and I know old owner cheap’d shit out and there’s no tar paper or blue ice and I want the exterior to be mint.
+The shingles are good but we might replace before anyways since they are brown and we just redid the siding and it doesn’t match.
+Its probably better to replace now and I know old owner cheeped a lot of stuff out and there’s no tar paper or blue ice and I want the exterior to be mint.

 2 – IESO Application